-With the demand for self-isolation and community quarantines rising amidst the COVID-19 (Coronavirus) pandemic, the nature of daytime internet usage across the world is changing.
+With self-isolation and community quarantines rising amidst the COVID-19 pandemic, daytime internet usage across the world is changing.

 Whenever such a fundamental shift in the way people live and work happens, the impact is felt by all service and utility providers.
-Fixed Wireless internet service providers or WISPs as they’re commonly called, provide critical last-mile connectivity to over 6 million Americans.
-Many of these live in traditional rural communities which suffer from widespread digital divide.
+Fixed wireless internet service providers (WISPs) provide critical last mile connectivity to over 6 million Americans.
+Many of these live in traditional rural communities that suffer from widespread digital divide issues.

-Preseem is used by hundreds of Fixed Wireless ISPs to monitor, analyze, and improve the quality of experience (QoE) they deliver to their subscribers.
-Preseem ingests billions of metrics from its customer base which consists of Fixed Wireless ISPs primarily in the U.S. and Canada.
-Given this unique position, Preseem can provide macro-level insights on how the spread of Covid-19 and changes in social behaviour are changing internet usage and other patterns for network operators.
+Preseem is used by hundreds of fixed wireless ISPs to monitor, analyze, and improve the quality of experience (QoE) they deliver to their subscribers.
+Preseem ingests billions of metrics from its customer base, consisting of hundreds of WISPs primarily in the U.S. and Canada.
+Because of this, Preseem can provide unique insights into how COVID-19 is changing internet usage for network operators.

-The difference in percentage change in hourly internet usage shows how dramatic the impact of COVID-19 has been on Californian fixed wireless networks vs. those in Texas.
+The percentage change in hourly internet usage shows the dramatic impact of COVID-19 on Californian ISPs compared to Texas.

-The change is especially significant during the business hours.
-Fixed wireless networks from both states show a significant uptick in the internet usage during typical business hours (as more and more work-from-home).
-Interestingly, in California, for multiple hours in a day (between 10am – 2pm) the increase in internet usage (week-over-week) is consistently over 40%.
+The change is especially significant during regular business hours.
+Fixed wireless networks from both states show a significant uptick in internet usage during typical business hours, as more and more people work from home.
+In California the increase in internet usage between 10 a.m. and 2 p.m. is consistently over 40% week-over-week.

-COVID-19: Increase in Total Internet Usage across Fixed Wireless Networks in California
+Increase in Total Internet Usage Across Fixed Wireless Networks in California<

-Comparing Mon-Friday starting March 9th vs. Mon-Fri starting March 16th, it’s evident that total average internet usage went up by over 17%.
+Comparing the week of March 9th to the following week, we see that total average internet usage went up by over 17%.

-California is one of the hotspots when it comes to the spread of COVID-19 in the United States.
-State-wide emergency declaration in early March, closure of non-essential services and most workplaces, mass calls for self-isolation and home quarantine resulted in Californians hunkering down in their homes.
-With many people working-from-home and families staying together, the demand on internet networks has reached never-seen-before levels.
+California is one of the hotspots for the spread of COVID-19 in the United States.
+A state-wide emergency declaration in early March led to the closure of non-essential services and most workplaces.
+Meanwhile, mass calls for self-isolation and home quarantine resulted in many Californians hunkering down in their homes.
+With many people working from home, the demand on internet networks has reached unprecedented levels.

 Usage Shift During Work Day Hours: Fixed Wireless Networks in California